Otto Günsche: Life and career

 Otto Günsche was born in Jena in Saxe-Weimar-Eisenach.
-After leaving secondary school at 16 he volunteered for the Leibstandarte SS Adolf Hitler and joined the Nazi Party on 1 July 1934.
+After leaving secondary school at the age of 16, he volunteered for the Leibstandarte SS Adolf Hitler and joined the Nazi Party on 1 July 1934.
 He first met Adolf Hitler in 1936.
 He was Hitler's SS adjutant from 1940 to 1941.
 From 1 January 1941 to 30 April 1942, he attended the SS officers' academy.
 He then had front-line combat service as a Panzer Grenadier company commander with the LSSAH.
 On 12 January 1943, Günsche became a personal adjutant for Hitler.
 From August 1943 to 5 February 1944, Günsche served on the Eastern Front and in France.
 In March 1944 he was again appointed a personal adjutant for Hitler.
-As a personal SS adjutant (Persönlicher Adjutant) to Hitler, Günsche was also a member of the Führerbegleitkommando which provided security for Hitler.
+As a personal SS adjutant (Persönlicher Adjutant) to Hitler, Günsche was also a member of the Führerbegleitkommando, which provided security for Hitler.
 During the war, one or two were always present with Hitler during the military situation conferences.
 He was present at the 20 July 1944 attempt to kill Hitler by use of a bomb at the Wolf's Lair in Rastenburg.
 The explosion burst Günsche's eardrums and caused him to receive a number of contusions.

-With the end of Nazi Germany imminent, on 30 April 1945 Hitler tasked Günsche with ensuring the cremation of his body after his death.
-That afternoon, Günsche stood guard outside the room in the Führerbunker where Hitler and Eva Braun committed suicide.
+With the collapse of Nazi Germany imminent, on 30 April 1945 Hitler tasked Günsche with ensuring the cremation of his body after his death.
+That afternoon, Günsche stood guard outside the room in the Führerbunker where Hitler and Eva Braun died by suicide.
 After waiting a short time, Hitler's valet, Heinz Linge, opened the study door with Martin Bormann at his side.
 The two men entered the study with Günsche right behind them.
 Günsche then left the study and announced that Hitler was dead to a group in the briefing room, which included Joseph Goebbels, General Hans Krebs, and General Wilhelm Burgdorf.
 Günsche had the table and chairs in the study moved out of the way and blankets were laid out on the floor.
 Hitler and Braun's lifeless bodies were then wrapped in blankets.
 In accordance with Hitler's prior written and verbal instructions, his and Braun's bodies were carried up the stairs and through the bunker's emergency exit to the garden behind the Reich Chancellery to be burned.
 Having ensured that the corpses were burnt using petrol supplied by Hitler's chauffeur Erich Kempka, Günsche left the Führerbunker after midnight on 1 May.
 The next day, he was taken prisoner by Soviet Red Army troops that were encircling the city and flown to Moscow for interrogation by the NKVD.